Scots 'must qualify' after dream start - Robertson

 'I was knackered just watching'

-For 85 minutes Scotland had performed below the high standards they set in beating Spain at Hampden, and trailed after Erling Haaland's penalty.
+For 85 minutes, Scotland had performed below the high standards they set in beating Spain at Hampden, and trailed to Erling Haaland's penalty.

 But then came McLean off the bench, much to the frustration of many on social media who felt bringing on a defensive midfielder was not exactly what was needed, and it all changed.